Reminder: All the pages on this web site are best viewed

 property in 1773 Hempfield Twp. in what was then part of Bedford County in

 Pennsylvania.
 This list was actually compiled in 1772.
-In just
+In just the next

-PA.
-Hempfield township encompassed Hannastown, the self-proclaimed
+Hempfield township encompassed Hannastown, the self-proclaimed County Seat,

-believe the Millers (Robert, Samuel, Gideon and
+Millers (Robert, Samuel, Gideon and

 their families) all lived in 1772.
-Miller's Blockhouse was first established
+Miller's Blockhouse was first

-on the subsequent tax years of 1774, 1775, and 1776.
+appear on the subsequent tax years of 1774, 1775, and 1776.
 We do know that

-Robert Miller dies in 1775, What happened to Gideon Miller we do not
+Robert Miller dies in 1775, What happened to Gideon Miller we do not know.

-know.
 (SEE BELOW) Samuel Miller becomes at Captain in the Pennsylvania 8th

 Regiment which at the beginning of the Revolutionary War is meant to

-safeguard the western Pennsylvania frontier from frequent and violent Indian attacks and
+safeguard the western Pennsylvania frontier from frequent and violent Indian

-raids supported by the British.
+attacks and raids supported by the British.

-about Samuel Miller here.
+More about Samuel Miller

 Robert Hanna continued to live in Hannastown.

-about Robert Hanna?
+What else about Robert Hanna?

-COUNTY OF BEDFORD-1773.
+OF BEDFORD-1773.

 27